Spandan-Madan/Pytorch_fine_tuning_Tutorial/README.md

 I'll try to explain any thing specific to Torch/PyTorch on the way so that people feel less confused!

-Making these tutorials often takes a lot of time, if this helped you and you would like to help support me, feel free to make a donation to me on Bitcoin address (1GXYcL5XmCTMJBxK4zgdmXKh8PKcehzBVc), or my Ethereum address (0x31F62Fdf039BA956d75BFdB75cD3BbF66A6F82f2)
+Making these tutorials often takes a lot of time, if this helped you and you would like to help support me, feel free to make a donation to me on on one of these two -

+- My Bitcoin address (1GXYcL5XmCTMJBxK4zgdmXKh8PKcehzBVc)
+- My Ethereum address (0x31F62Fdf039BA956d75BFdB75cD3BbF66A6F82f2)

 Hope this tutorial helps you out :)